Nikita-039/Employwise/README.md

+To run the project, first, clone the repository from GitHub and navigate to the project directory.
+Then, install all necessary dependencies using npm install.
+Once the dependencies are installed, start the development server with npm run dev, which will launch the application in the browser.
+The project is built using React and requires several dependencies, including React Router DOM for navigation, Axios for handling API requests, and Bootstrap for styling and responsiveness.
+These dependencies were installed using npm with the following command: npm install react-router-dom axios bootstrap.

+About:
 Employwise is a React-based user management system that integrates with the Reqres API to provide essential user management functionalities.
 This application allows users to log in, view a paginated list of users, edit user details, and delete users.
 The project is designed to be user-friendly, responsive, and efficient, making use of React hooks, React Router, and Bootstrap for styling.
  Features
 User Authentication: